-Made with grated courgette (zucchini), feta, red onion, and herbs, these Greek-inspired courgette burgers are fantastic hot or cold, served with a minty yogurt dip or homemade hummus.
+Made with grated courgette (zucchini), feta cheese, red onion and fragrant herbs, these Greek-inspired vegetarian burgers are delicious served hot or cold, paired with a minty yogurt dip or homemade hummus.

-👩🍳 Love burgers?
-Try my easy lamb, feta & mint burgers too!
+Love burgers?
+Try my easy lamb, feta & mint burgers next!

 Jump to: